 Congratulations on your Utah Zoom wedding!

-After the ceremony, you will receive your online marriage certificate via email, along with a direct link to order your Apostille.
+After the ceremony, you will receive your online marriage certificate via email.
 This email typically arrives within one business day.

 Take a moment to make sure that all personal details and spellings are accurate.
 If they aren’t, submit a correction request to marriage@utahcounty.gov.

-Once completed, you will receive a confirmation email with a tracking link.
-It usually takes about 3–4 weeks for the certificate to arrive via FedEx.
+Once a shipping label is created, you will receive a confirmation email with a tracking link.
+It usually takes about 4–5 weeks for the certificate to arrive via FedEx.

 It is now time to register your marriage in Israel, and possibly in additional countries (such as the home country of the non-Israeli partner).